kylereddoch/kylereddoch/README.md

 - 💬 Ask me about **Apple Tech, Swift/Swift UI, Front End Development**
 - 📫 How to reach me **[kylereddoch@me.com][email]**

 Do you like my projects or have they made a difference in your life?

-[Nominate me to GitHub Stars :star2:][githubstars]
+- [Nominate me to GitHub Stars :star2:][githubstars]
+- [Sponsor me on GitHub :heart:][githubsponsor]

 ### Connect with me